h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

   * Fonts
   * Images

-In other words, all documents created by HastyScribe are constituted by only one .HTML file only, for easy redistribution.
+In other words, all documents created by HastyScribe are constituted by only one [.HTML](class:ext) file, for easy redistribution.

 ### Rationale